agilecrm/rest-api/README.md

 ```

 ###Response:
-- Status 200: Gives the Contact as JSON object in above format.
+- Status 200: Gives the Contact as JSON object in the above format.
 If email doesn’t match, it will return an empty object.
 - Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the email is in wrong format.